MrCoolition/CAP/README.md

 ## Features
 - **Image Capture**: Use camera input to take pictures of whiteboards, notebooks or any other source.
-- **Mistral OCR & GPT Vision**: Extract text from handwriting and typed content.
-Convert diagrams to Markdown.
+- **Mistral OCR & GPT Vision**: Combine both services to extract text and convert diagrams to Markdown.
 - **Summaries & Next Actions**: Summarize the captured content and suggest next steps.
 - **PostgreSQL Storage**: All data is stored in a dedicated schema.